Extenuating Circumstances

 All claims must be supported by independent evidence, e.g. a letter from your General Practice (GP) or another medical professional.
 The University do not accept claims made without independent evidence unless the circumstances are exceptional.

 You should submit your claim within 14 days even if you don't have evidence.
-Your evidence must be uploaded to your claim within 14 calendar days.
-You will receive an email confirming that your claim cannot be considered until you have provided your evidence and the evidence deadline.
+Your evidence must be uploaded to your claim within 14 calendar days following this.
+You will receive an email confirming that your claim cannot be considered until you have provided your evidence by the deadline.

 You can submit an extenuating circumstances claim before an assessment but no later than 14 calendar days after an assessment deadline or exam date.
 'Calendar days' include the weekend.